-Operating income increased \$2.1 million for the three months ended March 31, 2018 compared to the same period of 2017, primarily reflecting the segment's increase in net revenue.
-Operating income for first quarter 2018 also benefited from an \$0.8 million decrease in restructuring charges related to our corporate realignment under our enhanced marketing approach, versus first quarter 2017.
+Operating income decreased \$2.2 million and \$0.1 million for the three and six months ended June 30, 2018, respectively, compared to the same periods of 2017, primarily reflecting the impact of net revenue margin compression.
+The sale of the military moving business and the associated net revenue reduction also contributed to the operating income decline versus the prior-year periods.
+Expenses (excluding purchased transportation costs) increased in both 2018 periods reflecting investments in technology and personnel associated with managed transportation solutions and maintaining customer service and higher purchase accounting expense related to an earn-out agreement for the transaction completed in third quarter 2016 to enhance the segment's dedicated truckload service offerings.
+For the six months ended June 30, 2018, the decrease in operating income was partially offset by a \$0.7 million decrease in restructuring charges related to our corporate realignment under our enhanced marketing approach, versus the same period of 2017.
 (See Note J and Note K to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for discussion of our corporate restructuring.)